Your Chess Glossary Gets You Up to Speed

 Welcome to the chess glossary directory.
 This is where you can find definitions for any term used in chess.
 Chess is full of terms that you would not have heard of in everyday life.

-Chess Glossary: Get used to chess lingo
+Chess Glossary - Get used to chess lingo

 Ready to deepen your grasp on chess rules?
 You want to understand what people are talking about with all these unfamiliar chess words and phrases?
-And when you're happy with the rules?

 This new chess vocabulary that you are seeing everywhere will only become more important.
 Over and over again you're going to hit new words.
 You're going to be looking up meanings for these strange terms.